-During a Sunday with Laura Kuensberg BBC interview, Laura Trott, the shadow education secretary, described the creative arts degrees as dead end.
-With only a focus on loans and repayments, NSEAD believes her position is reductive.
-This is not a new position – the previous government addressed value in the same way – here, we call on current and future governments to see the wider economic as well as the societal value benefits of the creative arts.
+During a Sunday with Laura Kuenssberg BBC interview (22 Feb 2026), Laura Trott, the shadow education secretary, described creative arts degrees as 'dead end'.
+With her focus on loans and repayments, NSEAD believes her plans are reductive and disregarding of the gains achieved through and in the creative arts.
+Trott's position is not a new position – the previous government addressed value in the same way.
+On behalf of NSEAD members, we have written to the BBC, calling for better representation of creative arts, where the wider economic as well as the societal value and benefits are recognised.

-Are we becoming a society that measures everything on earnings and nothing on our contribution to health and wellbeing; to culture and to the creative industries that are still the jewel in our crown.
+Are we becoming a society that measures everything on earnings and nothing on our contribution to health and wellbeing; to culture and to the creative industries that are still the jewel in the UK's crown?
 And are we expecting the impossible and asking for all young people to become high earners; is this the only measure of a healthy and just society?

-Or should we measure how learning pathways contribute to empathy and understanding, to building experiences, spaces and places that people want to participate in or live in.
-Rather than describing creative arts courses as dead end please consider their ‘real’ value and worth.
+Or should we measure how learning pathways contribute to empathy and understanding, to building experiences, spaces and places that people want to participate in or live in?
+Rather than describing creative arts courses as dead end, please consider measuring and sharing their ‘real’ value and worth.

 This is why: